Selling a House During Divorce in Texas

 Can You Sell a House During Divorce in Texas?

-Yes, you can — but timing and agreement matter.
+Yes, you can — but timing and agreement are key.

-✅ If the home is considered community property
+• Whether the home qualifies as community property

-✅ What stage of the divorce process you're in
+• What stage of the divorce you’re in

-If you both agree, you can sell now — and the proceeds can either be split or held until the divorce is finalized.
+If both of you agree, you can sell immediately.
+The proceeds can be split or held until final settlement.

-If only one of you wants to sell, the court may have to step in and force a sale.
-That’s called a court-ordered sale, and it happens more often than people think.
+If one spouse refuses, the court may issue a court-ordered sale — and this happens more often than you’d think.

 Want to avoid a court battle?
 Selling together now might be your cleanest option.